Whip fighting

 Whip boxing has become an emerging event in Australia, along with whipcracking and other Australian traditional shows and competitions.
 It was created and promoted by an Australian whipmaker Gayle Nemeth.
 Whipboxing combines the category of targetwork of whipcracking with the person-to-person competition: the points are earned for hitting the face (covered by protective gear).

 Nikolai Leskov in his novel The Enchanted Wanderer (1873) describes an old Central Asian bidding custom.
 In order to avoid unreasonably high prices, the two highest bidders resolve the issue by a whip fight: while holding each other by left hands, they lash each other in turns until one gives up.

-Whip fighting can also have use of the riding crop.